khaors/geocompr/main.md

 <!-- a = plot(world["lifeExp"]) -->
 <!-- ``` -->

-On the other hand, on can save interactive maps created in the `mapview` package as an HTML file or image using the `mapshot()` function:
+On the other hand, you can save interactive maps created in the `mapview` package as an HTML file or image using the `mapshot()` function:

 <!-- example doesn't work, problem with colors I guess -->